KhepryQuixote/PySiteCrawler/README.md

 ##Tor##

-First of all, install Tor.
+Install Tor.
 <pre>
 sudo apt-get update
 sudo apt-get install tor
 sudo /etc/init.d/tor restart
 </pre>

-Please notice that the socks listener is on port 9050.
+*Notice that the socks listener is on port 9050.*

+Next, do the following:

-Enable the ControlPort listener for Tor to listen on port 9051.
-This is the port Tor will listen to for any communication from applications talking to the Tor controller.
-The hashed password and/or cookie authentication prevents random access to the port by outside agents.
+- Enable the ControlPort listener for Tor to listen on port 9051, as this is the port to which Tor will listen for any communication from applications talking to the Tor controller.
+- Hash a new password that prevents random access to the port by outside agents.
+- Implement cookie authentication as well.

 You can create a hashed password out of your password using:

 `tor --hash-password my_password`

-So, update the /etc/tor/torrc with the port, hashed password, and cookie authentication.
+Then, update the /etc/tor/torrc with the port, hashed password, and cookie authentication.

 `sudo gedit /etc/tor/torrc`